Leadwerks/Documentation/introduction.md

 ### Standalone

-The following installation instructions only apply if you own a license for the standalone version of Ultra Engine.
+The following installation instructions only apply if you own a license for the standalone version of Leadwerks 5.

 First, download and install the [Leadwerks Client](https://github.com/Leadwerks/leadwerks.github.io/raw/main/LeadwerksClient.exe).
 This application will allow you to install different versions of the game engine and receive updates.
-When you open the application you will be prompted to sign into your Ultra Engine account.
+When you open the application you will be prompted to sign into your Leadwerks account.
 If you do not have an account yet, you can create one [here](https://www.leadwerks.com/community/register).

 ![](https://raw.githubusercontent.com/Leadwerks/Documentation/master/Images/client_signin.jpg)